SanParraguez/smoothn/README.md

 # Smoothn(y)

 This code is a Python implementation of the algorithm described by García (2010).
+The original source code (Matlab) can be found [here](https://www.biomecardio.com/en/download.html).

 The smoothn function achieves a fast, robust smoothing to gridded data in multiple dimensions.
 It can handle missing data, providing either a solution for predict data with a low smoothing factor.
 The robust approach works fine for outlier points, wich are not detected as missing values, so the approximation does not tries to overfits to that points.